 Image Alt Attributes – an ‘alt text’ tag is added to images to tell the reader and Google what the image is about.
 This will boost the chances of them appearing in image search results, opening up an extra way to rank your website.
 Alt text tags also make your website accessible to those who are blind or visually impaired as their screen readers, read information out loud to tell the user more about the image and its content within the page.

-Noindex Tag & Header Test – adds a tag to show that search engines should not index this page.
-So, this should not be applied if you want Google to index your web pages.
+Noindex Tag & Header Test – a tag to show that search engines should not index this page.
+So, do not apply this if you want Google to index your web pages.

 Robots.txt – This file tells search engine crawlers which URLs they can access on your site.
 All websites should have an up-to-date robots.txt file.

 XML Sitemaps – a file that lists your website’s key pages and tells Google and other search engines where to find and crawl them.
 Also helps them understand your website structure.
 A site map should be submitted to your business’s Google Search Console account.

 Analytics – confirming whether your website is linked to the Google Analytics tool.
 Analytics are needed to track visitor numbers and data on what they do whilst on your website.
 It’s essential to create an Analytics account when you start SEO work so that you can track visitor numbers, organic traffic, and other useful visitor data.

 Schema.org Structured Data – a type of code on your website that shows search engine crawlers what data and content visitors will find on your site.
 Helps search engines to return more precise information for specific queries.

 Monthly Search Traffic: This shows an estimate of monthly traffic based on keyword rankings.
 Request a full SEO Audit for a detailed breakdown of which keywords and pages are getting the most clicks and to break down the clicks by country.